Yadnesh-Ranshevare/python_notes/MachineLearning/Readme.md

 hence we can conclude that projecting the datapoint onto the new X axis not only convert it to 1D from 2D it will also have low information loss

 ### Main aim in PCA
-Therefor from above example we can say that ou main aim in PCA is to find the new Axis
+Therefor from above example we can say that our main aim in PCA is to find the new Axis such that we can project the datapoint onto them to convert 2D data into 1D with minimum information loss

 each new axis that captures the features is what we called principle component (PC)
 - new X axis -> PC1